SPiedra955/postgres_plpgsql/README.md

 # Cursors

+A ```CURSOR``` allows you to encapsulate a query and process each individual row at a time.Typically, you use cursors when you want to divide a large result set into parts and process each part individually.

+_Query explanation_:

 This function that takes a parameter name of type __VARCHAR__ and returns a __TEXT__ value.

 Inside the block, variables are defined to store the names of the employees and their dependents.
 These variables are named __names, employee_name, employee_last_name, dependent_name__, and __dependent_last_name__.